-The production of product for use or sale using labour and machines, tools, chemicals and biological processing or formulation is known as manufacturing.
+The production of products for use or sale using labor and machines, tools, chemicals, and biological processing or formulation is known as manufacturing.
 It also refers to a range of human activity from handicraft to high tech and is applied to industrial production where raw materials are converted into finished goods on a large scale.
-The finished goods is sold to other manufacturers for the production of other more complex products like aircraft, household appliances, sports equipment, furniture or automobiles, etc. These are either sold to wholesalers and they further sell to the retailers.
-The retailers further sell them to the final end users and consumers.
+The finished goods are sold to other manufacturers for the production of other more complex products like aircraft, household appliances, sports equipment, furniture or automobiles, etc. These are either sold to wholesalers and further sell to the retailers.
+The retailers further sell them to the final end-users and consumers.

-Manufacturing process are the steps taken to convert raw materials into final product.
-Product designing is the first step in manufacturing process and specification of materials from which the product is made.
-Through the manufacturing process the materials are modified to the required part.
+The manufacturing process is the steps taken to convert raw materials into a final product.
+Product designing is the first step in the manufacturing process and specification of materials from which the product is made.
+Through the manufacturing process, the materials are modified to the required part.

 Every year the manufacturers face new challenges or issues and concerns in the manufacturing industry.
 Some of the top challenges faced by the manufacturers in manufacturing products are:-

-Manufacturer of all sectors faces increasing regulations which aims in ensuring product safety to managing disposal and reclamation procedures.
-Consumers may be benefited from some of the regulations, and each of the regulation adds an additional burden to the companies that must comply with the requirements.
+Manufacturer of all sectors faces increasing regulations which aim in ensuring product safety to managing disposal and reclamation procedures.
+Consumers may be benefited from some of the regulations, and each of the regulations adds an additional burden to the companies that must comply with the requirements.

 Complete visibility in the global supply chains is ensured by the manufacturers and they can prove their own deference and that of the suppliers also.
-Regulations needs the ability to track where the specific items have been used or to trace materials from an end item at a customer site back to specific materials used in the manufacture.
-Keeping in view the regulations and managing compliance reporting is a full time activity for multiple people or teams at many manufacturing companies.
+Regulations need the ability to track where the specific items have been used or to trace materials from an end item at a customer site back to specific materials used in the manufacture.
+Keeping in view the regulations and managing compliance reporting is a full-time activity for multiple people or teams at many manufacturing companies.

-The companies will become more systematic about managing innovation rather than to leave new product ideas to chance.
-The preferences in product are changing so quickly that this delays the introduction of once popular products.
-For the success of manufacturing it is essential to implement the procedures to keep a steady stream of new product ideas and innovations in the pipeline.
+The companies will become more systematic about managing innovation rather than leaving new product ideas to chance.
+The preferences in products are changing so quickly that this delays the introduction of once-popular products.
+For the success of manufacturing, it is essential to implement the procedures to keep a steady stream of new product ideas and innovations in the pipeline.

-As per age, the workers retire and leave their workforce and take along with them their hard-won skills and experiences with them.
+As per age, the workers retire and leave their workforce and take along with them their hard-won skills and experiences.
 The workers who are retiring are not available to be replaced easily as the new ones do not have the needed skills for many critical roles.

 The rising costs of healthcare for workers put a strain on already fragile manufacturing cost structures.